 \subsection{3D Object Detection}

-We have conducted experiments on ScanNet 3D object detection dataset, where fine-grained point cloud representation is essential to detect and localize 3D objects.
+We have conducted experiments on the ScanNet 3D object detection dataset, where a fine-grained point cloud representation is essential to detect and localize 3D objects.

-\textbf{Setups.} For a fair comparison of Fast Point Transformer with previously proposed methods~\citep{qi2017pointnet++, choy20194d}, we use Torch-Points3D, an open-source library implemented by Chaton~\Etal~\citep{chaton2020torch} for reproducible deep learning on 3D point clouds.
-Torch-Points3D sub-samples a fixed number of points from an input point cloud which is widely used for PointNet++~\citep{qi2017pointnet++} to process a scene-level point cloud-like ScanNet.
-We notice that the library also sub-sample points for the voxel-based methods, such as MinkowskiNet~\citep{choy20194d}, which is not a suitable experimental configuration.
-Therefore, we reproduce VoteNet with MinkowskiNet backbone, which is denoted by MinkowskiNet$^{\dagger}$ in Table~\ref{tab:votenet} without input point sub-sampling, and we use the original experimental configurations.
-In addition, we train a new VoteNet~\citep{qi2019deep} with the Fast Point Transformer backbone without any change of detection network architecture (\eg, voting module).
-Further details are included in the supplement.
+\textbf{Setups.} For a fair comparison of Fast Point Transformer with previous methods~\citep{qi2017pointnet++, choy20194d}, we use Torch-Points3D, an open-source library implemented by Chaton~\Etal~\citep{chaton2020torch} for reproducible deep learning on 3D point clouds.
+Torch-Points3D sub-samples a fixed number of points from an input point cloud, which is widely used for PointNet++~\citep{qi2017pointnet++} to process a scene-level point cloud-like ScanNet.
+We notice that the library also sub-samples points for the voxel-based methods, such as MinkowskiNet~\citep{choy20194d}, which is not a suitable experimental configuration.
+Therefore, we reproduce VoteNet with the MinkowskiNet backbone, which is denoted by MinkowskiNet$^{\dagger}$ in Table~\ref{tab:votenet}, without input point sub-sampling, and we use the original experimental configurations.
+Additionally, we train a new VoteNet~\citep{qi2019deep} with the Fast Point Transformer backbone without any change of detection network (\eg, voting module).

-\textbf{Results.} As shown in Table~\ref{tab:votenet} , the VoteNet~\citep{qi2019deep} model with Fast Point Transformer as a backbone outperforms other baselines with a large margin.
+\textbf{Results.} As shown in Table~\ref{tab:votenet}, the VoteNet~\citep{qi2019deep} model with Fast Point Transformer as a backbone outperforms other baselines with a large margin.
 The results show that the proposed continuous positional encodings that Fast Point Transformer uses can effectively encode point cloud representation and help the 3D detection task.